sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

    singularity shell --nv tf-latest.sif

 The matplotlib output is omitted in this example for simplicity.
+This output can be seen in the section on `jupyter notebooks <jupyter-notebooks>`_.

+.. _jupyter-notebooks:

 Building directly from dockerhub
 ================================